mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     Switch to the [reflective editor](https://www.jetbrains.com/help/mps/finding-your-way-out.html#reflectiveeditor) and remove the offending parts.
 There is also an [enhancement script](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590291%28jetbrains.mps.lang.structure.scripts%29%2F6066872190921237633) that can remove properties.

+!!! question "Is there a way to prevent users from adding and removing elements in a list in the MPS editor?
+The elements in the list should still be editable, but adding/removing shouldn't be allowed?"

+    There are 2 solutions:

+    1. Use a querylist with empty insert/delete handlers.
+    2. Create an action map/inline action cell with empty blocks for the actions `INSERT` and `INSERT_BEFORE`.

 !!! warning "I've set a color of type java.awt.Color in a style property query but the color is different when using the darcula theme."

     The return type of those functions indicate that they return type is `java.awt.Color` but the generator maps these colors to [theme-dependent colors](https://github.com/JetBrains/MPS/blob/a7983f504496b4425057efd51d22ee099d76c311/workbench/mps-editor/source/jetbrains/mps/ide/editor/StyleRegistryIdeaImpl.java#L202).
 The only avoid to avoid this mappings is to use custom factories.
 More info about theme-dependent colors can be found [here](../../patterns/user_experience#dark-theme).